GMP Agreement definition

 GMP Agreement means: the agreements entitled "Agreement On Tasks And The Division Of Responsibilities In Contract Manufacturing" Between NV Organon and Manufacturer and between Organon and Manufacturer, as amended from time to time, which is incorporated by reference herein.

-GMP Agreement means an agreement between Cleanup Contractor and a Subsidiary by which Cleanup Contractor agrees to Remediate all Environmental Risks to the extent provided in the Loan Application (as approved by Subordinated Lender) for the Property affected by such GMP Agreement, and specifically agrees to Remediate all Identified Environmental Risks (to the extent such Remediation is necessary to obtain Clearances), as provided for in the Loan Application, which agreement and plan provide for a guaranteed maximum price, a scheduled completion date (but no liquidated damages for delay), and other terms and conditions approved by Subordinated Lender, and is in substantially the form annexed to the Borrower Operating Agreement.
+GMP Agreement means an agreement between Cleanup Contractor and a Subsidiary, in the form attached hereto as Exhibit D, by which Cleanup Contractor agrees to Remediate all Environmental Risks to the extent provided in the Loan Application (as approved by Subordinated Lender) for the Property affected by such GMP Agreement, which agreement and plan shall provide for a guaranteed maximum price, a scheduled completion date (but no liquidated damages for delay), and such other terms and conditions as Senior Lender may reasonably require.

 GMP Agreement means the agreement (attached to this Agreement as Schedule 1) between the parties governing the GMP principles to be respected in the Manufacture of the Products and setting out or otherwise identifying the Specifications for and technical terms and conditions for the Manufacture of the Products and complying with those rules and guidelines contained in the Orange Book;